bhavan777/ai-workflow-interface/README.md

 Try these specific examples for the most impressive demo:

-1. **"Connect Shopify to Snowflake"**
+1. **Shopify to Snowflake** (Click the example card)
    - Shows e-commerce data pipeline
    - AI asks about product data, orders, customers
    - Visual flow builds as you answer

-2. **"Set up a pipeline from HubSpot to Google Analytics"**
+2. **Salesforce to Mailchimp** (Click the example card)
-   - Demonstrates marketing analytics integration
+   - Demonstrates CRM to email marketing integration
-   - AI guides through lead data and conversion tracking
+   - AI guides through contact data and sync settings
-   - Shows complex multi-step workflows
+   - Shows lead nurturing workflows

-3. **"Create a data flow from Salesforce to BigQuery"**
+3. **HubSpot to Analytics** (Click the example card)
-   - CRM to data warehouse integration
+   - Marketing analytics integration
-   - AI handles authentication and data mapping
+   - AI handles lead tracking and conversion data
-   - Professional enterprise workflow
+   - Professional marketing workflow

+4. **Stripe to BigQuery** (Click the example card)
+   - Payment data to data warehouse
+   - AI guides through transaction data and reporting
+   - Financial analytics workflow

 ### 🎨 What You'll See